 The £895 AirMATIC agility Pack adds air-suspension, adaptive dampers and an Agility Select function that allows you to choose from Eco, Comfort, Sport and Sport+ driving modes.
 On smooth roads this C-Class floats over bumps, yet potholes, broken tarmac and motorway expansion joints send a crash through the cabin.

 The steering is quick and direct, but it’s inconsistently weighted and gives very little feedback.
 Selecting Sport+ mode sharpens the throttle, adds weight to the steering and stiffens the dampers, but the Mercedes’ front tyres start to understeer more easily than we'd like.
 Plus, the firm suspension causes the car to skitter uncomfortably over mid-corner bumps.

-You can also add hi-tech options such as the £2,300 Driver Assistance Pack, which brings lane-keeping assist, blind-spot monitoring and adaptive cruise control.
-Other extras include a head-up display and an adaptive cornering function for the LED headlamps.
+Plus, you can add hi-tech options like the £2,300 Driver Assistance Pack, which brings blind-spot warning, lane departure assist and adaptive cruise control.
+Other highlights fitted to our car include an £825 head-up display and £545 Active LED lights with cornering function and high-beam assist.

 At 4,686mm long and 1,810mm wide, the new C-Class is 95mm longer and 40mm wider than before.
 Couple this to an 80mm increase in wheelbase, which now measures 2,840mm, and the C-Class certainly has the potential to offer more cabin space.

 And that’s true in part.
 Up front, there’s lots of room in the comfortable seats, with plenty head and legroom.
 The driving position is better aligned now, too, and visibility is good.
 There’s plenty of space in the doors and dash to store the usual on-board clutter, with all models including a media interface for connecting your smartphone to the car.